-One of these Freedoms is: freedom from fear and distress.
-In this section, you will learn about this freedom and how you can make sure your sheep is receiving the love, understanding and companionship he/she needs to be free from fear and distress.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Fear and Distress.
+In this section you will learn about this freedom and how you can make sure your sheep receive the love, understanding and companionship they need to be free from fear and distress.

 Sheep are prey animals, which means they are naturally always on the lookout for danger and feel the need to stay protected within their flock.

 Due to this fact, your sheep may appear quite frightened, especially when you first bring him or her home.
 When you first bring your sheep home, do not overwhelm your sheep with too much people interaction - they should be with other sheep as soon as possible.